debjones513/Highspot/README.md

 All 3 files are formatted as JSON.

+An empty input file is flagged as an error, since no operation can be performed, but we do copy the input file to the output file.

+If the changes-file is empty, we just copy the input file to the output file and return success.

+**These cases would need more clarification for production code - if both are empty is this a success case?
+Is an empty input file allowed?
+Is an empty changes file allowed?**

 #### Changes-file format

 The changes-file is JSON formatted and includes 3 sections: playlist_remove, playlist_add_song, user_add_playlist.